readthedocs/readthedocs.org/docs/dev/design/file-tree-diff.rst

    = unchanged.txt
    * changed.txt

-The result is a list of files with a mark indicating if they were added, removed, or modified.
+The result is a list of files with a mark indicating if they were added, removed, or modified, or if they were unchanged.
 The result is easy to parse.
+There is no option to exclude the files that were unchanged when using ``--combined``, another option can be to output each type of change to a different file (``--missing-on-dst``, ``--missing-on-src``, ``--differ``).

 To start, we will only consider HTML files (``--include=*.html``).